 Origin and History

-During the Seven Years War the successive regimental inhabers were:
+Since the creation of the regiment its successive inhabers were:

 Service during the War

-On May 26 1758, the regiment was with the Allied Main Army under Ferdinand of Brunswick in the camp of Nottuln.
+In March 1758, during the Allied winter offensive in western Germany, the regiment took part in the siege and capture of Minden.
+On May 26, the regiment was with the Allied Main Army under Ferdinand of Brunswick in the camp of Nottuln.
 On May 31, it accompanied Ferdinand in his offensive on the west bank of the Rhine.
 On June 23, the regiment took part in the Battle of Krefeld where it was deployed on the right wing under the command of the Erbprinz (Hereditary Prince) of Brunswick.
 At 1:00 p.m., the regiment followed the Hereditary Prince in his attack against the wood held by Saint-Germain Division.
 Towards the end of the battle, the Hereditary Prince and Gilsa rallied the battalion along with other Allied infantry units and advanced onto the plain.
 The Comte de Gisors at the head of 4 squadrons of Carabiniers charged these advancing battalions who let them close in to about 20 paces before firing a devastating volley mowing down in an instant most of the first rank.
 A single squadron managed to break through but the third rank of infantry knocked it down.
+In this battle, the regiment lost more than 200 men killed (including Captain-Lieutenant Wilding and Lieutenant von Scheiter) or wounded (including Lieutenant von Goeben).
+Soon afterwards, despite these heavy losses, the regiment managed to capture a French detachment near Roermond.

 In June 1759, the regiment was part of the Allied Main Army under the command of Duke Ferdinand of Brunswick.
+In July, it was part of the force who occupied Bremen.
+On July 28, on its way back to the the corps of the Hereditary Prince, the regiment captured Osnabrück, taking 300 prisoners.
+On July 29, it effected its junction.
 On August 1, the regiment was part of the left wing of the corps of the Hereditary Prince who attacked and defeated Brissac's French corps in the engagement of Gohfeld.
+At the end of the year, the regiment was allocated to a corps under the Count of Bückeburg who laid siege to the Citadel of Marburg and captured it.

-On July 10 1760, the regiment was part of a column under Lieutenant-General von Oheimb sent by Ferdinand of Brunswick to support the Hereditary Prince engaged in a Combat near Corbach.
+On July 10, 1760, the regiment was part of a column under Lieutenant-General von Oheimb sent by Ferdinand of Brunswick to support the Hereditary Prince engaged in a Combat near Corbach.
 Oheimb's column arrived too late to take part in the action, reaching Meineringhausen only at 9:00 a.m.
+On September 19, the regiment, under General Wangenheim, took part in the affair of Löwenhagen.

-On February 15 1761, the regiment was attached to General von Spörcken's Corps who took part in the surprise attack on Langensalza.
+On February 15, 1761, the regiment was attached to General von Spörcken's Corps who took part in the surprise attack on Langensalza.
+It then took part in the unsuccessful siege of Kassel.
 On July 16, the regiment was present at the Battle of Vellinghausen where it formed part of Wolff's Corps detached by Spörcken from Herzfeld to reinforce Wutginau.

-By May 23 1762, the regiment formed part of the Allied Main Army under Ferdinand of Brunswick.
+By May 23, 1762, the regiment formed part of the Allied Main Army under Ferdinand of Brunswick.
 On June 24, the regiment fought in the Battle of Wilhelmsthal where it formed part of the 6th column under General Spörcken.
 On July 23, it took part in the Combat of Lutterberg when the Allies surprised the Saxon Contingent and forced it to retire.
 After the successful attack, the regiment formed part of the rearguard who covered the retreat of the Allied Army.
+In November, it returned to Hanover where it was placed in garrison at Lüneburg.

 |Coat||red with 2 brass buttons and 2 yellow buttonholes under the lapels